Deruago/CR/README.md

 ## Why use CR instead of alternative?

-Currently any "Reflection" library for C++17 is not an Reflection library, but instead is introspection.
+Currently any "Reflection" library for C++17 is not an Reflection library, but instead is an introspection library.
 Introspection allows you to investigate the structs you create.
 However, introspection is not as Powerful as Reflection.
 True Reflection allows you to Generate Types, Generate Function, and much more.

 CR is a True Compile Time Reflection.
 CR is currently the only library capable of actually generating types, functions, and more.
 Introspection is a natural consequence of its power.